 We connect diverse communities to science through initiatives that are entertaining, transformative and locally relevant.
 Our programs:

-- Create unforgettable experiences
+- Create unforgettable experiences across the state

 - Show why science and engineering matter